Banging plates will not defeat coronavirus – we must build a quality public-health system to do that

 This change in thinking, Srivastava explains, occurred with the transition from the Nehruvian state to the “liberalisation” of the economy.
 This is why partly we see the huge resistance as well critique of schemes such as the Mahatma Gandhi Employment Guarantee Act, which guarantees rural families a minimum of 100 days of work a year.
 The idea of entitlements for the poor are seen as waste.
 Scarce resources, it is felt, should not go to “non-productive” activities but rather to industry and business, which will grow and prosper.
 The fact that a healthy and educated work-force is the need of the hour falls on deaf ears.

 India spends a shockingly low percentage of GDP – 1.28% – on health.
-Bangladesh and Sri Lanka spend a large proportion.
+Bangladesh and Sri Lanka spend a larger proportion.
 Public health policy makers and activists have for the last few decades or more been campaigning for an increase to at least 3% of GDP spending on health.
 In 2006, a children-led campaign called “Nine is Mine” launched a campaign calling for 6% of GDP to be committed to education and 3% to health.

 Though successive governments promised to do so and political parties even committed to this spending in their election manifestos but it was never put into action.
 Health and education are not seen as issues that can win elections.